dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 ## With that out of the way, let's get started!

-Module 5 comes with yet another app, and in the spirit of using microservice archetecture, it is split into 3 services: a 'survey server', a 'results server', and a MongoDB database.
+Module 5 comes with yet another app, and in the spirit of using microservice architecture, it is split into 3 services: a 'survey server', a 'results server', and a MongoDB database.

-- The survey server has two jobs, rendering a form that lets a user create a database entry and saving that entry to the database via an API endpint.
+- The survey server has two jobs, rendering a form that lets a user create a database entry and saving that entry to the database via an API endpoint.

 ---
->Normally, microservices expose their interfaces with a standard protocol, such as a REST-ful API, and they can be consumed and re-used by other services and applications without direct coupling through language bindings or shared libraries.
+>Normally, microservices expose their interfaces with a standard protocol, such as a REST-ful API, and they can be consumed and reused by other services and applications without direct coupling through language bindings or shared libraries.
 >
 >Services exist as independent deployment artifacts and can be scaled independently of other services.

 ---

-- The results server also has two jobs, retriving the saved entry data from the database and then rendering that data on a webpage via an API endpoint
+- The results server also has two jobs, retrieving the saved entry data from the database and then rendering that data on a webpage via an API endpoint

 - The MongoDB database is... a MongoDB database.
 It stores stuff you tell it to store.